ImrozKhan21/live-document-editor/README.md

-# Live Document editor, open it on multiple browsers to see live updates, it has full access control, you can share document with others by porviding their email
+# Live Document editor

+### open it on multiple browsers to see live updates, it has full access control, you can share document with others by porviding their email

 ## Getting Started